 When Summer, lingering half-forlorn,

 When hazel-nuts wax brown and plump,

 And the owlet hoots from hollow stump,

-from Is Life Worth Living? – by Alfred Austin
+And the dormouse makes its bed; from Is Life Worth Living? – by Alfred Austin

 This poem brought me back to the delicious summers of my childhood…